IsaacLatta/Health-Coach/resources/RL.md

 - The [dataset](../resources/data/heart_disease_data.csv) will be stretched to account for multiple patients, over varying timeframes.
 - Since it is difficult to stretch the data and not introduce biases, noise, and instability, I suggest the following approach:
     1. Firstly compute pairs of "Present" and "Absent" entries in the csv.
 These values will be used as the anchors of the patient's synthetic history, a patient will drift at some rate, for some period of time, landing at the other anchor.
-This atleast ostensibly provides realistic inflection points of when someone "gets heart disease".
+This at least ostensibly provides realistic inflection points of when someone "gets heart disease".
         - **Improving**: Present->Absent
         - **Worsening**: Absent->Present
         - **Stable**: No Change
-    2. I propose a simple equation for generating this "drift" to avoid the RL algorithm overfitting my beliefs, and to ensure that the RL Agent is indeed learning a policy based on state dependent action outcomes with some semblance of real world stochasticity.
+    2. I propose a simple equation for generating this "drift" to avoid the RL algorithm over fitting my beliefs, and to ensure that the RL Agent is indeed learning a policy based on state dependent action outcomes with some semblance of real world stochasticity.
 For example:
     ```
     P(t+1) = (1-alpha)*P_start(t) + alpha*P_end(t) + gaussian_noise + action_dependent_noise
     ```